Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 • Exposure

 Each stage of the ABCDE approach involves clinical assessment, investigations and interventions.
-Problems are addressed as they are identified and the patient is re-assessed regularly to monitor their response to treatment.
+Problems are addressed as they are identified, and the patient is re-assessed regularly to monitor their response to treatment.

-This guide has been created to assist students in preparing for emergency simulation sessions as part of their training, it is not intended to be relied upon for patient care.
+This guide has been created to assist healthcare students in preparing for emergency simulation sessions as part of their training.
+It is not intended to be relied upon for patient care.

 Clinical features of upper gastrointestinal bleeding

-Typical symptoms of upper gastrointestinal bleeding include:
+Typical clinical features of upper gastrointestinal bleeding include:

-• Malaena: black, tarry stools caused by the presence of digested blood.
+• Malaena: black, tarry stools caused by the presence of digested blood

 Tips before you begin